Poltava University of Economics and Trade: History

-The University started in 1961 as a teaching and consultation center.
-In 1968 it became a department and soon – in 1970 a branch of Lviv Trade and Economics Institute.
+The university started in 1961 as a teaching and consultation center.
+In 1968, it became a department and soon – in 1970 a branch of Lviv Trade and Economics Institute.

 In 1974 Poltava Cooperative Institute was established.

-The first president Dianich M. M. (1970—1987).
+The first president Dianich M. M. (1970–1987).

-The second president Victor A. Dorokhin (1987—2003).
+The second president Victor A. Dorokhin (1987–2003).

-in 1996 the Institute introduced a training program for Bachelors in the following fields: Economics and Entrepreneurship, Management, Trade, Food Technology and Engineering.
+in 1996 the institute introduced a training program for Bachelors in the following fields: Economics and Entrepreneurship, Management, Trade, Food Technology and Engineering.

-In the early 90s institute started postgraduate education.
+In the early 90s, institute started postgraduate education.
 For this purpose, Interdisciplinary Institute for advanced training of specialists of Consumer Cooperatives was opened in Poltava Cooperative Institute.
-In 1997, the Institute has been accredited by the Accreditation level 3.
+In 1997, the institute has been accredited by the Accreditation level 3.
 Ministry of Education of Ukraine during 1998 awarded the institute with appropriate licenses and certificates.

 May 21, 2001 was created Poltava University of Consumer Cooperatives in Ukraine.

 In 2003 Alexey A. Nestulya became the president.

 During this period, the university began to grow rapidly and enhance its reputation.
 In the same year the university started training professionals in the fields — Economic Cybernetics, Banking and Social Informatics.
 In 2006 — Personnel Management and Labour Economics and in 2007 — Hotel and Restaurant Business.

-In 2009 the University was accredited again and it was awarded the fourth — the highest level.
+In 2009 the university was accredited again and it was awarded the fourth — the highest level.
 Licensed numbers of students in all majors are: for full-time studies — up to 2700 people and for correspondence studies - up to 6100 people.

 In April 2010 university changed its name to Poltava University of Economics and Trade.

 In 2012 the university was included in the top ten economic university in Ukraine.

 In 2013 opened Distance Education Center.

+In 2022 Poltava University of Economics and Trade was listed among top 200 Ukraine 2022 ranking of Ukrainian universities.